 You can also buy powdered charcoal in individual capsules, suitable for ingestion.
 It's possible to break one or two of these open to access the powder for brushing, as the girl in the video did.
 Some people find this less messy than using a tin, while others have problems with the powder going everywhere when they open the capsule.

-If you use a pre-mixed toothpaste containing activated charcoal, teeth whitening becomes much less messy.
+If you use a pre-mixed charcoal teeth whitening toothpaste, the whole process becomes much less messy.
 You simply apply it to your toothbrush as you would with your regular toothpaste.
 Some people also prefer a toothpaste because of the familiar taste and texture.

 The manufacturers recommend using it twice a day for at least three minutes at a time.
 Several reviewers stress the importance of following these instructions if you want to see results.
 However, another user who experienced sensitivity said she dropped down to using it once a day, alternating with a regular sensitive toothpaste.
 She said the product has still “definitely made a good difference”.

 There are some complaints about the taste being strong and chemically, but overall people seem pleased with their results.
 Its also designed for minimal abrasiveness on teeth.

 Pro Teeth Whitening Co, whose activated charcoal powder we featured above, also make a charcoal toothpaste which contains 100% natural ingredients.
 It doesn't contain fluoride, making it a good choice for people who prefer a non-fluoride activated charcoal toothpaste.